anniezh12/EventBright/README.md

 ## Event Be Right
 EventBright helps a user to see all of his events on eventbrite.com and to create events that will be stored in the local rails Api.
 Moreover these events can be modified and deleted.
- This app is created using "create-react-app eventberight" and the rails Api is created using "rails new EventsApi".
+ This app is created using "create-react-app" and the rails Api is created using "rails new".
+ This app utilizes one of the most powerful react/redux concepts like BrowserRouters, Isomorphic fetch and Redux Thunk       Middleware.

 ## Getting Started
   - Fork and clone the repo from        https://github.com/anniezh12/EventBright